OpenModelica/OpenModelica/UsersGuide/source/omedit.rst

   -  *Always ask for the dragged component name* – If true then a message will pop-up when user drag & drop the component on the graphical view.

+  -  *Always ask for what to do with the text editor error* – If true then a message will always pop-up when there is an error in the text editor.

 Line Style
 ~~~~~~~~~~